mz347247/eva/README.md

 The column name for the target return to be used.
 The available actual returns on DFS are actualRet90s, actualRet150s, actualRet300s, actualRet600s.
 For other actual returns, pass a `target_return` with different horizon and set `compute_ret` to True.

 ### **use_meta** : ***bool***
 Whether to use the data in the meta file.
 This applies only if `eval_focus` is set to "ret".
-If True, the target number of opportunities per stock per day recorded in the meta file will be used.
-If False, the cutoff method specified by `target_cut` will be used.
+If True, the target number of opportunities per stock per day will be calculated using the data recorded in the meta file.
 The number in the meta file is closer to the production logic.

 ### **target_cut** : ***str***
-The cutoff method.
-This only applies when `use_meta` is set to False. "top{x}" will target x opportunities while "top{x}p" will target the top x percent opportunities, where x is an integer. "top{x}p" is supported when `eval_focus` is set to "mixed" or "ret" while "top{x}" is only supported when `eval_focus` is set to "ret".
+The cutoff method. "top{x}" will target x opportunities while "top{x}p" will target the top x percent opportunities, where x is an integer. "top{x}p" is supported when `eval_focus` is set to "mixed" or "ret" while "top{x}" is only supported when `eval_focus` is set to "ret".

 ### **compute_ret** : ***bool***
 Whether to compute the return using the md data or read from the available actual returns on DFS.